wordofwarning/wordofwarning.org/current/2015-h&d/index.md

 *Hunt & Darton Cafe* encourages playful participation and meaningful social encounters — through its alternative service from hosts Hunt & Darton in their iconic fruit or veggie attire, comic interaction through their 'set menu' performances, guest waiters and themed days such as 'You-Do-It' or 'Health & Safety day'.
 Popping-up as [the hub for Manchester's SICK!
 Festival](http://www.sickfestival.com/programme/manchester/hunt-darton-cafe), guest waiters include Pigeon Theatre, Nikki Hobday + Sara Cocker and Erini Kartsaki.

 Responding to SICK!
 Festival will be theme days such as 'Sexy day' — where it is encouraged to speak frankly about sex with phallic food served up accompanied by sexual innuendo — and hosted talks collaborating with medical practitioners, academics, artists and local groups.
 Imagine being served tea whilst getting that leg looked at!
 Or perhaps a bowl of Coco Pops served up with a conversation about mental health…

+**Food on offer** includes cakes (Battenberg!), light lunches and H&D's signature dish, the roast dinner sandwich.<br>**Things to spot** include The Survival Shelf, the "not" menu, Takeaway Art, the Boss mug, the quote of the day, the sugar bearers, and (of course) pineapples.

 *Hunt & Darton Cafe are proud to satisfy appetites in more ways than one.*

 ####Who are they?